BoundlessCarrot/cryptography-stuff/README.md

 - [Explanations][2]
 	 - [Caesar cipher][3]
 	 - [Affine cipher][4]
+	- [Atbash cipher][5]

 ## Vocabulary
-- [ASCII][5]: A system to represent characters in a way a computer can understand.
+- [ASCII][6]: A system to represent characters in a way a computer can understand.
 More specifically, a system for encoding characters (letters, numbers, symbols) in decimal, binary, and hexadecimal numbers.
-	- [This is the ASCII table I reference][6]
+	- [This is the ASCII table I reference][7]
-- [Substitution cipher][7]: A method of encryption where each character is substituted for another character, using either a key or a mathematical function.
+- [Substitution cipher][8]: A method of encryption where each character is substituted for another character, using either a key or a mathematical function.
 Comes in 2 varieties:
-	- [Monoalphabetic Substitution cipher][8]: Uses a single alphabet to encrypt a message.
+	- [Monoalphabetic Substitution cipher][9]: Uses a single alphabet to encrypt a message.
 Examples include the Caesar cipher and ROT13.
-	- [Polyalphabetic Substitution cipher][9]: Uses multiple alphabets to encrypt a message.
+	- [Polyalphabetic Substitution cipher][10]: Uses multiple alphabets to encrypt a message.
 Examples include the Vignère cipher and the Enigma machine.

 ## Explanations

 ### Caesar cipher
-[Wikipedia][10] |
+[Wikipedia][11] |
-[Code][11] |
+[Code][12] |
-[Try it online!][12]
+[Try it online!][13]

 The Caesar cipher is one of the oldest ciphers known to man, as well as one of the simplest and well known ciphers.
-It works by taking a key, that both the sender and the recipient know, and shifting each letter in your message by that key.
-This is known as a substitution cipher.
-Specifically, this is a monoalphabetic substitution cipher because we are only using one alphabet (26 letters) rather than possibly cycling the message through multiple alphabets.
+It works by taking a key, that both the sender and the recipient know, and shifting each letter in your message by that key (a substitution cipher).

 So, as an example, say we have the word `github` as our plaintext, and our key is 12.
 The resulting cipher-text would be `suftgn`.